LiberTEM/LiberTEM/docs/source/contributing.rst

    $ npm run start

+You can then press the :code:`o` key to open the LiberTEM GUI in your default browser.

 This server watches all source files for changes and automatically starts the build process.
-The development server, which listens on port 3000, will only be able to serve requests for JavaScript and other static files.
+The development server will only be able to serve requests for JavaScript and other static files.
 For handling HTTP API requests you still need to run the Python :code:`libertem-server` process on the default port (9000) alongside the development server: